Paramount Bank mortgage rates

-- Its range of mortgage options is good — But others lenders and mortgage brokers may offer a larger variety of loan programs
+- Its range of mortgage options is good.
+But others lenders and mortgage brokers may offer a larger variety of loan programs

-- The bank has one or two branches in each of nine states — For those with branches nearby, it has a good reputation for in-person customer service
+- The bank has only a few branches spread across six states.
+For those with branches nearby, it has a good reputation for in-person customer service

-- Reputedly, has good technologies to facilitate the mortgage process.
+- Reputedly has good technologies to facilitate the mortgage process.
 Yet its website appears less functional than its competitors

 - Online customer review forums suggest many like it.
 Reviews from homeowners and buyers alike claim the lender met their needs

-Paramount’s strong customer reviews give the impression that this is a very good lender to work with.
+Paramount’s strong customer reviews give the impression that this is a good mortgage company to work with.
 It earns five stars from hundreds of borrowers on multiple platforms, including Lending Tree and Zillow.

 The biggest drawback from our point of view is the lack of available information online.